0xYasser/rssOptimizer/README.md

 #config
-rename config-TEMPLATE.py to config.py and fill it with your info
+rename config-TEMPLATE.py to config.py and move to src and fill it with your info

 # rssOptimizer
 To optimize your rss feed.
 Removing duplicates and more.